Speed of sound: History

 Derham used a telescope from the tower of the church of St. Laurence, Upminster to observe the flash of a distant shotgun being fired, and then measured the time until he heard the gunshot with a half-second pendulum.
 Measurements were made of gunshots from a number of local landmarks, including North Ockendon church.
 The distance was known by triangulation, and thus the speed that the sound had travelled was calculated.
+He measured this many times under many circumstances, to find the dependence of the speed on wind, barometric pressure, temperature, and humidity.
+For example, he found that if wind is blowing towards the observer, the speed of sound is faster, and vice versa.
+However he thought temperature did not affect it, because the speed was the same in summer and winter.
+He was also mistaken in finding that rain and fog reduced the speed, a conclusion that was accepted until Tyndall disproved it.